 - Log in to myCalPERS to estimate your retirement benefits using the latest data reported by your employer.
 Follow our step-by-step How to Create a Retirement Estimate on myCalPERS (PDF) guide to get your estimate.

-- Use our online calculator by inputting information from your Annual Member Statement (no log in required).
+- Use our online calculator by inputting information from your Annual Member Statement.
+Keep in mind you will receive more accurate information by using the calculator in myCalPERS.

 The Retirement Estimate Calculator is intended to provide only an estimate of your future retirement benefits.
 Your actual retirement benefit will be determined when you formally apply for retirement based on the California Public Employees’ Retirement Law and federal tax law.